ekohrt/environmental-qa-system/README.md

 A domain-specific QA system for answering questions about environmental issues.

 The system uses the Haystack pipeline to answer questions by querying a set of environment-related Wikipedia articles (dataset <a href=https://github.com/ekohrt/wikipedia-environmental-articles-dataset>here</a>).
+Runs best in Google Colab.

 ## Example Output: